shaneholloman/typescript-sdk/src/examples/README.md

 # MCP TypeScript SDK Examples

 This directory contains example implementations of MCP clients and servers using the TypeScript SDK.
+For a high-level index of scenarios and where they live, see the **Examples** table in the root `README.md`.

 ## Table of Contents